andresfgc/E-Vehicles_Dashboard/README.md

 - WD: Wheel Drive
 - MPGe: Miles per Gallon equivalent for electric vehicles
 - EV-s: Electric vehicle-, s
+- Mfr: Manufacturer

 ## Case Requirements

 Potential car buyers want to understand the environmental impact of their choice.

-- 1 - The buyer is interested in knowing the top 10 best and worst environmental friendly EVs in general.
+- 1 - The buyer is interested in knowing the top 10 best and worst environmental friendly EVs from 2020 until now.
-- 2 - The buyer is interested in knowing the best and worst environmental friendly EVs for each Class.
+- 2 - The buyer is interested in knowing the best and worst environmental friendly EVs for each from 2020 until now.
-- 3 - The buyer is interested in seeing the MPGe average compared with each Brand.
+- 3 - The buyer is interested in seeing the MPGe average compared with each Brand from 2020 until now.
-- 4 - The buyer is interested in understaning the evolution of MPGe of the highest environmental EVs from each Brand during time.
+- 4 - The buyer is interested in understaning the evolution of MPGe (maximum offered) from each Brand during time.

 ## Deployment

 ### Tableau

-- The Dashboard link is: [E-Vehicles Dashboard]()
+- The Dashboard link is: [E-Vehicles Dashboard](https://public.tableau.com/app/profile/andres.garcia3623/viz/EnvironmentalImpactofE-VehiclesmeasuredonMPGe/Dashboard1)